AlHafidzLuhurDarma/TechSquare_E-Commerce_Analysis/README.md

 Pre-registered customers, while fewer in volume, are more likely to generate high-impact purchases and bulk behavior.
 This creates a trade-off between stability and upside that requires different engagement strategies per segment.

-## Answer to Stakeholders Questions
+## Answers to Stakeholders Questions

 1. In 2021, in which month was the highest total transaction value (after_discount) recorded?
 November with $259.038.092 in Revenue
 2. In 2022, which category generated the highest transaction value?
 Mobiles and Tablets with $918.451.576 in Revenue.